 The module must be installed in a proper enclosure that may be located on the machine or on an external support.
 To insert the unit into the enclosure, it must have a big enough hole to allow to insert it easily, without obstacles and without forcing the unit.

-The module is secured from the inside of the enclosure; therefore, there is no need to drill any holes on the front.
-Once the unit has been inserted into the enclosure, secure it from the inside with the tension jacks.
-To properly secure it, use all the tension jacks on the back of the unit.
-Apply a maximum tightening torque of 0.5 Nm.
+Once the unit has been inserted into the enclosure, secure it from the outside with M4 or UNC8 screws.
+To properly secure it, use the mounting holes on the front panel of the unit.